Why are my emails from e2a going into Junk/Spam?

 If your company owns an email address domain i.e. @ortooapps.com, Add Salesforce’s SPF record to domain DNS to indicate that Salesforce is an approved sender.

 Set up an email relay for Salesforce-generated email by configuring Salesforce to automatically route email through your company’s Simple Mail Transfer Protocol (SMTP) server.
-If your company sends emails from more than one email domain (i.e.@companyname.com), you can configure an email relay for each domain.
-Below is the help site link which explains all about setting up Email Relays.
+If your company sends email from more than one email domains (i.e.@companyname.com), you can configure an email relay for each domain.
+Below is the help site link which explain all about setting up Email Relays.

 When to Use?

 When you want your users to see the emails they’ve sent from Salesforce in their company email Sent Items folder.
 Also, routing all email through your own email servers prevents the appearance of email spoofing by Salesforce (email spoofing is the forging of email headers to make messages appear as if they came from someone other than the original sender).

 In the Salesforce Deliverability setting, enabling 'Enable Sender ID Complaince' will authorise Salesforce to send emails on your behalf.
 Below is the help site link which explains all about enabling this setting.